yamibuy/curiefense/CONTRIBUTING.md

 * Small patches and bug fixes don't need prior communication.

-# 📑 Contributing with maintenance
+# 📑 Contributing With Maintenance

 One important fact of curiefense is that you don't have to be "a maintainer" to be able to contribute with reviews, triaging, or any other maintenance task.